jcoleman45/6300test/Project2/D1/UseCaseModel.md

 ### 2.3 UC3: GET TRANSACTION HISTORY
 - Requirements: This use case allows stall manager to view any customer's transaction history.

-- Pre-conditions: Stall manager already logged onto the system.
+- Pre-conditions: The application is running.
 The customer is not new.
 The customer information is already loaded.

 - Post-conditions: None.